 - Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
-Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other income and other gains-net together with foreign exchange gains and losses.
+Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in "other (losses)/gains net" together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the consolidated statement of comprehensive income. - FVPL: Assets that do not meet the criteria for amortised cost or fair value through other comprehensive income are measured at FVPL.
-A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within other income and other gains-net in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within "other (losses)/gains net" in the period in which it arises.

-2.11.4 Impairment
+2.10.4 Impairment